grqphical/argon/README.md

 - `avg(numbers)`: Requires a list of numbers.
 Returns the average of all numbers in the list.
 - `median(numbers)`: Requires a list of numbers.
 Returns the median of the numbers in the list.
 - `factorial(number)`: Requires one number.
 Returns the factorial of the given number.

+## File as input

+If you have lots of equations or a complex math function in a file, you can load it by passing it as an argument and Argon will run the file and print the output to stdout